lsimons/Spring4Shell-POC/README.md

 # Spring4Shell PoC Application

+This branch proves the PoC exploit does _not_ work with JDK8.

 This is a dockerized application that is vulnerable to the Spring4Shell vulnerability.
 Full Java source for the war is provided and modifiable, the war will get re-built whenever the docker image is built.
 There is nothing special about this application, it's a simple hello world that's based off Spring tutorials.

 Details: https://www.lunasec.io/docs/blog/spring-rce-vulnerabilities